Los Angeles Motorcycle Accident Lawyer

 Insurance companies only serve their own best interests.
 As such, they may try to cut negotiations short by offering a quick settlement to fully resolve the case.
 However, these are often low-ball offers that are far below who is needed for you to make a full recovery.
 An attorney can help mitigate these offers, serving as an effective negotiator to ensure you receive the compensation you deserve.

-In addition, there is nearly always a perceived bias against motorcyclists among insurance providers.
+In addition, insurance providers often have a bias against motorcyclists.
 There is a mentality that, by putting yourself in inherently more dangerous positions, you are actually at fault for your injuries.
-No matter how inherent your risks may have been, you nonetheless may be entitled to compensation—especially if you are not at fault for the accident.
-A Los Angeles motorcycle accident lawyer can ensure that none of this bias prevents you from receiving compensation.
+No matter how inherent the risks may have been, you nonetheless may be entitled to compensation—especially if you are not at fault for the accident.
+A Los Angeles motorcycle accident lawyer can ensure that this bias does not prevent you from receiving compensation.

 How Our Accident Attorneys Can Help